flatcar/Flatcar/README.md

 Flatcar ships only the essentials needed to run containers — no package manager, no configuration drift.
 Its immutable, read-only filesystem minimizes attack surfaces, and atomic, automated updates keep your system secure and up-to-date without manual intervention.

+Don't forget to check out [flatcar.org](https://www.flatcar.org/) for documentation, guides, and other useful resources!

 ## Table of Contents

 - [Flatcar Container Linux](#flatcar-container-linux)